miragejs/miragejs/README.md

 ];
 ```

 Given this file, whenever your Pretender server starts up, this data will be added to its store under the `contacts` key (since that's the name of the file).
 Add additional data by adding more files under the `/data` folder.
+All data files should be plural, and export arrays of POJOs.

 Now, to return this data from an endpoint, let's create our first route.
 We'll use the **stub** helper method to easily interact with our server's store (which now has these contacts in it).